iann0036/tf-cfn-provider/docs/providers/nsxt/LogicalSwitch.md

 # Terraform::NSXT::LogicalSwitch

-This resource provides a method to create a logical switch in NSX.
+This resource provides a method to create overlay logical switch in NSX.
 Virtual machines can then be connected to the appropriate logical switch for the desired topology and network connectivity.

 ## Properties